CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-cld.md

     {{<netq-install/verify-pkgs version="4.0" platform="appliance">}}

-7. Configure the IP address, hostname, and password using the same steps as as for the master node.
+7. Configure the IP address, hostname, and password using the same steps as for the master node.
 Refer to {{<link url="#configure-the-password-hostname-and-ip-address" text="Configure the Password, Hostname, and IP Address">}}.

     {{<notice note>}}
 Make a note of the private IP addresses you assign to the master and worker nodes.
 They are needed for later installation steps.